AntoninoAdornetto/issue-summoner/README.md

 # Needed if you want to report issues.
 Not needed if you want to scan a code base for issue annotations
 issue-summoner authorize

-# scan code base for issues annotated with "@TODO:"
+# scan code base for issues annotated with default "@TODO" annotation
+issue-summoner scan

+# scan code base for a custom annotation "@FIXME:"
-issue-summoner scan -a @TODO:
+issue-summoner scan -a @FIXME:

-# scan code base for issues annotated with "@TODO:" and print details of each issue
+# scan code base for issues annotated with "@FIXME:" and print details of each issue
-issue-summoner scan -a @TODO: -v
+issue-summoner scan -a @FIXME: -v

-# scan for issues annotated with "@TODO:" and allows you to select issues to report to a source code hosting platform
+# scan for issues annotated with "@FIXME:" and allows you to select issues to report to a source code hosting platform
-issue-summoner report -a @TODO:
+issue-summoner report -a @FIXME:

-# check the status of all issues, annotated with "@TODO:", that were reported by issue summoner and remove corresponding
+# check the status of all issues, annotated with "@FIXME:", that were reported by issue summoner and remove corresponding
 # comments if the status is resolved/closed
-issue-summoner scan -m purge -a @TODO:
+issue-summoner scan -m purge -a @FIXME:
 ```

 ## Commands Summary